Now tracking all 5 NYC boroughs

 Open your Monday digest

-Scan for high-value permits first.
-A $179K kitchen renovation at a residential address is a clear signal that someone needs updated coverage.
+Scan for larger permits first.
+A $179K kitchen renovation at a residential address is worth checking against your own records.

 02